Competition commission to investigate motor insurance providers

 The Competition and Consumer Protection Commission has issued summonses to motor insurance providers compelling them to appear before them to give evidence regarding suspected breaches of competition law in the sector.

-Commenting on the issuing of summonses, the body’s chairwoman Isolde Goggin said that statements signally price hikes could results in “a degree of unspoken coordination” between rivals.
+Commenting on the issuing of summonses, the body’s chairwoman Isolde Goggin said that statements signalling price hikes could results in “a degree of unspoken co-ordination” between rivals.

 “Statements by senior industry players have raised serious suspicion as to whether there is a link between these messages and subsequent price increases.
 The evidence collected through both the witness summonses and the information requests will assist us in establishing whether there has been a breach of competition law,” she said.